goodwiins/prompt-injection-defense/paper/my_papper.md

 ### 7.5 Inter-Agent Trust Exploitation Evaluation

 Recent research demonstrates that 82.4-100% of LLMs are vulnerable to inter-agent trust exploitation, where models execute malicious commands from peer agents even when they resist identical direct prompts (Lee & Tiwari, 2025; Chen et al., 2024).
-To validate our multi-agent coordination layer's effectiveness, we conduct dedicated evaluations of agent-to-agent attack scenarios.
+To validate our multi-agent coordination layer's effectiveness, we conduct dedicated evaluations of agent-to-agent attack scenarios (see **Figure 11** for network topology and **Figure 12** for infection propagation dynamics).

 #### 7.5.1 Experimental Setup: Multi-Agent Attack Scenarios

+> [!IMPORTANT] > **Simulated Environment**: This evaluation uses a **simulated multi-agent test harness** (code in `src/coordination/`) rather than live LLM deployment.
+Attack messages are generated programmatically; the Guard Agent processes them to measure detection rates. **"Without Guard" baselines are from literature** (Lee & Tiwari, 2025), not our measurements.
+Results demonstrate detection layer effectiveness, not end-to-end LLM security.

 We construct a 5-agent test environment simulating a realistic multi-agent workflow: